 Commercial Rooftop Unit Working Group (RTUG)

-Five phases of protocol development work include:
+Five phases of protocol development work included:

 A review of the existing research data nationwide on the energy savings that could be attributed to RTU from maintenance programs,

-Initial work on a simplified field energy savings measurement protocol that also included discovery of an dry bulb economizer sensor problem that led to the development of a new digital sensor that is now installed as a requirement in all PNW RTU maintenance programs,
+Initial work on a simplified field energy savings measurement protocol that also included discovery of a dry bulb economizer sensor problem that led to the development of a new digital sensor that is now installed as a requirement in all PNW RTU maintenance programs,

 A larger scale RTU field test sponsored by the Bonneville Power Administration of a simplified measurement protocol including annual measurement of energy use and savings in a subset of units.
 Also completed was an RTU measurement database of more than 100 RTUs that is publicly accessible on this web page,